Chart Color Schemes

 AreaSearch analysis indicates Parkwood - Ferndale - Lynwood maintains employment conditions that align with national benchmarks

-Parkwood-Ferndale-Lynwood has a well-educated workforce with essential services sectors well represented.
-Its unemployment rate is 3.7%, lower than Greater Perth's 3.9%.
+Parkwood - Ferndale - Lynwood has a well-educated workforce with essential services sectors well represented.
+The unemployment rate is 3.8%, lower than the Greater Perth average of 4.0%.

 Frequently Asked Questions - Employment